cgiardin60/nano-project2/README.md

  4. Completed train.py python CLI executable program - takes 3 mandatory & 8 optional CLI arguments to build and train a model using torchvision models as base
  5. Complementary pyarg.py file to train.py that contains all the argprase managed command line arguments
  6. A helper python file- borrwed from  the Intro to ML training that helps with plotting visuals: helper.py
- 7. An Example checkpoint files - for saved model (written from train.py):
+ 7. An Example checkpoint file - for saved model - differnet than the Default vgg16 torchvision. (alexnet), written out from train.py:

-### A vgg16 model with following arguments: model_vgg16_checkpoint.pth
+### A alexnet model with following arguments: model_alexnet_checkpoint.pth
  	 	Normalizing means values:  [0.485, 0.456, 0.406]
 		Normalizing standard dev values:  [0.229, 0.224, 0.225]
 		Batch size:  72
 		Classifier hidden units : 612
-		Network Architetcure : vgg16
+		Network Architetcure : alexnet
 		Learning rate:  0.002
 		Device:  cuda
 		Number of epochs:  2